Tropaion/ZigBee_SmartMeter_Reader/README.md

 # ZigBee_SmartMeter_Reader
-This is a open-source ZigBee device based on the new ESP32-C6 to collect data from smartmeters using the DLMS/COSEM protocol.
+This is an open-source ZigBee device based on the new ESP32-C6 to collect data from smartmeters using the DLMS/COSEM protocol.

 Ever since I got the smartmeter "Sagemcom T-210D" with the P1 user interface, I wanted to integrate it into my ZigBee network.
 Since I didn't find any existing solution, I decided to develop my own.